Back to Silas S. Brown's home page

 - If you opt for deltaG, the following questions will be asked:

 - Enter a number (decimal fractions are allowed).
 You can enter it in Celsius, Kelvin, Fahrenheit or Rankine.
 Do not enter the suffix C or K or F or R---Primer Pooler will determine for itself which unit was meant, and ask you to confirm.
+(Recent versions of Primer Pooler offer 5 additional obscure temperature scales if you decline all of the more probable ones.)

 - Magnesium concentration in mM (0 for no correction):